nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * Pros: Cleaner implementation.
 Only need to modify a method to modify the functionality of Find.
     * Cons: More code.

-### FindOr feature
+### FindAny feature

 #### Implementation

-The operation are exposed in the `Command` interface as `Command#Execute`, specifically in `FindOrCommand#Execute`
+The operation are exposed in the `Command` interface as `Command#Execute`, specifically in `FindAnyCommand#Execute`

-Given below is an example usage scenario and how the Find mechanism behaves at each step.
+Given below is an example usage scenario and how the FindAny mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.

 Step 2.
-The user executes `findOr n/David n/Henry t/friend t/footnall` to search for a matching entry.
+The user executes `findAny n/David n/Henry t/friend t/footnall` to search for a matching entry.

 Step 3.
 Connections displays all persons whose name contains **either** `David` **or** `Henry` **OR** are tagged to **either** `friend` **or** `football`.